How to Use a Monopod The best ways of using a monopod

 These two techniques on how to use a monopod can allow you to use a slower shutter speed and still get sharp photos.
 They are not as stable as using a tripod, but much better than what most amateur photographers do when using monopods.

-A third tip on how to use a monopod in a better way is to think of your two legs and the monopod as working together like a tripod.
+3. A THIRD TIP on how to use a monopod with stability is to think of your two legs and the monopod as working together like a tripod.
 The bottom tip of your monopod is positioned on the ground about two feet in front of you.

 Here is another view of this "human tripod" technique.
 Notice that without a ball head or swivel head attachment that the camera is aimed upward.
 This would be fine if you are photographing a bird up in a tree.